QEHS-Websites/Who-Am-I/README.md

 # Introduction: Who Am I Project
 Beginning a Portfolio: building a personal webpage, UNESCO Style

-Teacher Repositories for Ideas
-- Exemplar Project, <a href="https://github.com/QEHS-Websites/Who-am-I-Exemplar">Click Here</a>
+Teacher Repositories for Ideas: <a href="https://github.com/QEHS-Websites/Who-am-I-Exemplar">Click Here</a>

 Example Time Line
 - 1 Period: building ideas to develop the beginnings of a portfolio